akoidan/pychat/README.md

 TODO
 ====
+* Replace opacity in css to darken and lighten color function of sass
 * file transfer - add ability to click on user on receivehandler popup (draggable)
 * Ability to restore minimized draggable
 * Add showing time left and current send speed to file transfer dialog